Quality and Accountability

 Procurement

-A significant part of the funding for development cooperation and humanitarian work is used to purchase various goods and services to support the most vulnerable people.
-We ensure that beneficiaries get the maximum benefit from the funds donated to our work while conducting ethical and ecologically sustainable procurement activities.
+A significant part of the funds available for development cooperation and disaster-related work is used to purchase various goods and services.
+The ultimate goal of all procurement is to support the people who are most disadvantaged.
+FCA offices and local partner organisations are responsible for ensuring that beneficiaries get maximum benefit from the funds donated to our work.

 Contact information: